-What is the cost of a taxi from Malaga Airport to Granada?
+What is the cost of a taxi transfer from Malaga Airport to Granada?

-It costs €138 for a car for up to 4 passengers, €167 for a minivan for up to 7 passengers and €259 for a minibus for up to 20 passengers.
+It costs €138 for a taxi transfer for up to 4 passengers from Malaga Airport to Granada.
+It costs €167 for a minivan for up to 7 passengers and €259 for a minibus for up to 20 passengers.